MovalAgroingenieria/general/display_decimal_precision/README.rst

 Description
 ===========

-This module allows to distinguish computation digits and display digits in decimal precision.
+This module allows you to distinguish between **computation digits** and **display digits** for decimal precision in numeric fields.

+In Odoo 18, the legacy *decimal.precision* model has been removed.
+This module reproduces its functionality by storing display-digit preferences in system parameters and exposing them in *Settings*.

-> Note that currencies are not included.
+> Note that currencies are managed separately through their own rounding
+> and decimal-place configuration.

 Usage
 =====

-To edit a decimal precision :
+To edit a display precision:

-1. Choose a field that you want to edit its decimal accuracy (Ex.
-Product Price)
-2. Go to ``Settings > Technical > Database Structure``> Decimal accuracy menu
-3. Select Decimal accuracy corresponding to field
+1. Go to **Settings → General Settings → Display Precision** section.
-4. Then edit the value of digits you want to compute, and the number of digits you want to display
+2. Adjust the number of decimals you want to display for each category, such as *Product Price* or *Unit of Measure*.
-5. Now, go back to your interface to see the new decimal accuracy
+3. Save the settings.
+4. The configured values will automatically apply to fields that use those display precisions across the system.

 Credits
 =======

 Authors
 ~~~~~~~
 * Moval Agroingeniería S.L.

 Contributors
 ~~~~~~~~~~~~
 * Alberto Hernández <ahernandez@moval.es>
 * Eduardo Iniesta <einiesta@moval.es>
 * Jesús Martínez <jmartinez@moval.es>